Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Character-Rules/Feats/General-Feats/Precise-Shot.md

 **Adventurer Tier**

-When your ranged attack targets an enemy who is engaged with an ally, you have no chance of hitting that ally.
+When your ranged attack targets an enemy who is [[Compendium/13A/Combat-Rules/Combat-Actions/Movement-and-Melee/Engaged|engaged]] with an ally, you have no chance of hitting that ally.